 Help us to ensure we hold accurate information

 In addition to the security of your personal information, we also take all reasonable precautions to ensure that the information we use and disclose is accurate, complete and up to date.
 You can ensure our information is up to date by:

 - Letting us know if there are any errors in your personal information

-- Keeping us up-to-date with changes to your personal information (e.g. name, address, etc.).
-In some cases we may ask for proof of the changes.
-For example, if you change your name on marriage we will ask for a certified copy of your marriage certificate.
+- Keeping us up to date with changes to your personal information (e.g. name, address, etc.).
+In some cases, we may ask for proof of the changes.
+For example, if you change your name after marriage we will ask for a certified copy of your marriage certificate

 You can access your personal information

-To ensure your information is always up-to-date and accurate, we encourage you to access your personal information regularly, or when there has been a recent change, and inform GESB if any information is incorrect.
-You can do this by simply examining the information on your member statement or checking your details on Member Online.
-You can enter the Member Online section of the GESB website to access and update your contact details and member profile.
+To ensure your information is always up to date and accurate, we encourage you to access your personal information regularly, or when there has been a recent change, and inform us if any information is incorrect.
+You can do this by simply reviewing the information on your member statement or checking your details in Member Online.
+You can login to Member Online to access and update your contact details and member profile.